Monthly Archives: May 2015

 - Universal Translator: The power ring can translate virtually any language in the universe, facilitating diplomatic encounters rather than violent confrontations.
 Complications can arise, though, when a frame of reference for translation is not available, as evidenced during Katma Tui's induction of Rot Lop Fan into the Green Lantern Corps.

 - Material Alteration: The Green Lantern's uniform is not made out of fabric.
 It is created by the Power Ring whenever the wearer wills to wear it.
 It automatically appears over the wearer's normal clothing, and vanishes when the wearer wills to return to their civilian attire.
 Most Green Lanterns wear similar uniforms that are programmed into the ring by default, such as Hal Jordan's uniform.
 However, each Green Lantern is able to adjust their uniform to fit their own needs, personalities and whims.

 - Ring Duplication: Most Power Rings are capable of automatically duplicating themselves.
 Each duplicate typically shares the qualities and capabilities of the original ring.
 Each duplicate still requires to be recharged by a personal power battery.
 Some "temporary" rings can also be made, as well as rings with severe limitations and pre-programmed commands.
-All power rings, as being based upon the green ring templates created by the, are all programmed to be able to duplicate themselves on a specialised command known apparently only by the Guardians.
+All power rings, as being based upon the green ring templates created by the Guardians of the Universe, are all programmed to be able to duplicate themselves on a specialised command known apparently only by the Guardians.